 What is Fire-Door Safety Week?

-Fire-Door Safety Week occurs from the 31st October – 4th November.
+Fire-Door Safety Week occurs from the 31st of October – the 4th of November.
 The purpose of the week is to raise awareness of the crucial role that fire doors play in saving lives and protecting your property in the event of a fire.
 Make time to save a life.

 How to check your fire doors effectively

 Fire doors are now a legal requirement in every commercial, public, and multiple occupancy building.
 As the primary line of defense in the event of a fire, it is crucial to check the operative effectiveness and condition of your fire doors regularly.
 The following are your best options for ensuring your fire doors comply with regulations:

 One of the most important ways to check whether your fire door is fit for purpose is to check whether it has been certified by someone reputable.
 Look out for a label or plug on top/on the side of the door for the rating mark.

 If your fire door is left open, or is ill-fitting, then it will not offer any protection against smoke or flames.
 Check that your door closes firmly onto its latch and that all of its seals are appropriately intact – with zero signs of damage.

 Correct signage on all of your existing fire doors is a legal safety requirement.
 Make sure you affix signs to your door that match the intended usage of that door – for example ‘’keep locked’’, ‘’keep shut’’, or for automatic doors, ‘’keep clear’’.
 FPC recommends photoluminescent safety signs, as they can be read in all conditions.